 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 The Inch Family Crest was acquired from the Houseofnames.com archives.
 The Inch Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 10 November 2015 at 20:21.
+This page was last modified on 16 May 2016 at 17:20.